jadounrahul/kartsnms/doc/Developing/Using-Git.md

 you submit your pull request.

 Now you will be ready to submit a pull request from within GitHub.
-To do this, go to your GitHub page for the LibreNMS repo.
+To do this, go to your GitHub page for the KartsNMS repo.
 Now select the branch you have just been working on (issue-123) from the drop down to the left and then click 'Pull Request'.
 Fill in the details to describe the work you have done and click 'Create pull request'.